Enterprise Application Integration Best Practices Unveiled

 Integration architecture

-Choosing the right integration architecture is fundamental for successful application integration.
+Choosing the right application integration architecture is fundamental for successful application integration.
 Common architectural models include:

 Point-to-Point Integration: Direct connections between applications, suitable for a limited number of systems.